Jollywatt/typst-fletcher/docs/manual.typ

 )
 ````)

-Nodes anchors count as _absolute_ coordinates, meaning that nodes with positions that depend on anchors are _floating_ and do not affect the diagram's grid (elastic coordinate row and column sizes).
+Node anchors count as _absolute_ coordinates, meaning that nodes positioned with anchors are _floating_ and never affect the diagram's grid (the sizes of the rows and columns used for elastic coordinates).

 = Edges